 - i.
-Some examples of eligible groups are the Barrytown School, Barrytown Community Hall, Conservation Volunteers NZ. - ii.
-The CLG is not a decision-making body, but an important forum for the dissemination of information from the Consent Holder to interested parties.
-It also provides the opportunity for meaningful engagement between the parties, and for the CLG to comment on consent compliance and provide recommended changes to operations, monitoring, and adaptive management. - iii.
+Some examples of eligible groups are the Barrytown School, Barrytown Community Hall, Conservation Volunteers NZ, West Coast Penguin Trust. - ii.
+The CLG is not a decision making body, but an important forum for the dissemination of information from the Consent Holder to interested parties.
+It also provides the opportunity for meaningful engagement between the parties, and for the CLG to comment on consent compliance and provide recommended changes to operations, monitoring and adaptive management. - iii.
 Comments and recommendations from the CLG are to be given due consideration by the Consent Holder. - iv.
 If it is not possible to establish or maintain a CLG through lack of interest or participation from the local community, Department of Conservation, the West Coast Penguin Trust, and Te Runanga o Ngāti Waewae then such failure to do so will not be deemed a breach of these conditions. - v.
 Due to the large number of participants, it is expected that only one representative of the Department of Conservation, the West Coast Penguin Trust, and Te Runanga o Ngāti Waewae named in condition 11.1 will attend, to maintain the efficiency and effectiveness of the group. - The purpose of the CLG is to provide an ongoing means of communication between the Consent Holder and the local community, both through regular meetings and informal communication between the members and the Consent Holder.
 Matters to be discussed at CLG meetings may include, but are not limited to: - a.
-Any complaints recorded and actions taken in response to the complaints as required by Condition 10.1 to 10.3. - b.
-Any traffic safety complaints or concerns associated with the haulage of heavy metal concentrate on State Highway 6, including but not limited to driver behaviour. - c.
-Any matters of concern with respect to State Highway 6 that should be reported to the West Coast Regional Council Land Transport Committee or NZTA. - d.
-Any proposed amendments to Management Plans including recommended changes to operations, monitoring, and adaptive management; and - e.
-The results of any surveys or monitoring undertaken in accordance with conditions of these consents.
+Any complaints recorded and actions taken in response to the complaints as required by Condition 10.1 to 10.3; - b.
+Any traffic safety complaints or concerns associated with the haulage of heavy metal concentrate on State Highway 6, including but not limited to driver behaviour; - c.
+Any matters of concern with respect to State Highway 6 that should be reported to the West Coast Regional Council Land Transport Committee or NZTA (e.g. road defects causing vibration effects); - d.
+Prior to certification and thereafter, Aany proposed amendments to Management Plans including recommended changes to operations, monitoring, and adaptive management; - e.
+The results of any surveys or monitoring undertaken in accordance with conditions of these consents. - e.f.
+Notification of activity schedules to inform the local community of upcoming activities at the site, particularly during construction.